 Gonzo – Matchbox Photography

 Photography made a huge transition since the first camera.
 Back in the day taking one photo could easily take minutes.
-Nowadays walking around with a hyper digital unit around your neck seems the standard.
-The pace of life has increased and everything has to be finished in the blink of an eye.
-But there is still a special kind of breed out there who manages to take it easy.
+There is still a special kind of breed out there who manages to take it that easy.
 They go by the name of pinhole photographers, their tools of the trade are homemade cameras made of pure love.
-Sometimes an old shoebox or milk pack serves as the basis of the camera.
-But living in the era of portability and convenience those cameras are just too big to carry around with you.
-If you like your camera compact so it fits in your pocket but still has that je ne sais quoi, say hello to matchbox photography.
+Living in the era of portability and convenience and you like your camera to fit in your pocket?
+Say hello to matchbox photography.
+We were amazed by the idea that there are still people out there who take the effort to make their own cameras, and then wait another 15 minutes for the film to expose.
+Gonzo his photos are amazing so the logical next step was to do an interview.

 Who is Gonzo and where are you from?